 For RFPs, award is based not just on price, but also on other factors.
 The evaluation criteria are always specified in the solicitation.
 A general rule of thumb is that goods/commodities/services are purchased via IFB, whereas, professional services and are generally purchased via RFP.

-For each solicitation issued, LYNX assigns a Contracts Administrator as primary point of contact to assist vendors.
-The Contracts Administrator is responsible for conducting the procurement.
+For each solicitation issued, LYNX assigns a Procurement Representative as primary point of contact to assist vendors.
+The Procurement Administrator is responsible for conducting the procurement.
 In addition, a conference is generally scheduled well in advance of the bid/proposal submission deadline so that vendors can visit and obtain clarifications regarding the solicitation from LYNX.
 After evaluation of all offers, LYNX awards a contract.
 All procurements which will result in a Contract in excess of $150,000 require approval by the LYNX Board of Directors prior to award.
 Procurements below this amount can be awarded by the Chief Executive Officer.

 Other Procurement Methods